-A Q-seismic campaign carried out in 2002 gave a clear acoustic response to the oil-water contact allowing the calculation of oil in place.
-4D seismic monitoring is expected to show pressure variations.
+A Q-seismic campaign carried out in 2002 provided a clear acoustic response to the oil-water contact allowing the calculation of oil in place.

-This consisted of two wellhead platforms (AMD1 and AMD2) as well as a production platform (AMP1), a living-quarters platform (AMQ) and two flares (HP and LP) on tripods.
-The 11,500t AMP1 platform was the largest the McDermott had ever built in its Dubai yard.
+Phase one involved the development of two wellhead platforms (AMD1 and AMD2) as well as a production platform (AMP1), a living-quarters platform (AMQ) and two flares (HP and LP) on tripods.
+The 11,500t AMP1 was the largest platform ever built by McDermott at its Dubai yard.

-Amenam-Kpono phase two saw the addition of a wellhead platform – AMD3, a production platform – AMP2, and a 24in gas line to the Bonny terminal.
+Amenam-Kpono phase two saw the addition of AMD3 wellhead platform, AMP2 production platform and a 24in gas line to the Bonny terminal.

 The subsea system includes 18 production wells (12 on R4), five gas injection wells (all on R4) 11 water injections wells (six on R4).
 The wells were drilled on the three wellhead platforms by two rigs Baltic 1 and Adriatic 1.

-In 2002, the FSO Domy was replaced by the FSO Unity.
-Originally built in Ulsan, South Korea, it receives crude at a rate of 230,000bpd from the Amenam-Kpono field as well as the Alfia, Ime, Edikan, Ofon, and Odudu Fields.
-Amenam-Kpono field will provide the largest amount of input to the FSO Unity, some 125,000bpd during the first phase of its development.
-The field is linked to the vessel via a 38km pipeline.
+The FSO Domy at the field was replaced by the FSO Unity in 2002.
+Originally built in Ulsan, South Korea, the FSO Unity receives crude at a rate of 230,000bpd from the Amenam-Kpono field as well as the Alfia, Ime, Edikan, Ofon and Odudu fields.

-The $200m FSO Unity has a capacity to store 2.2 million barrels of crude oil.
-It has an overall length of 300m, is 62m wide and 32m deep, with dead weight of 341,000t divided among 15 cargo tanks and a settling tank for 200,000 barrels of oil.
+The $200m FSO Unity has a capacity to store more than 2.4 million barrels of crude oil.
+It is 300m long, 62m wide and 32m deep, with a deadweight of 341,000t divided among 15 cargo tanks and a settling tank for 200,000 barrels of oil.